eirikpre/VSCode-SystemVerilog/README.md

 - `systemverilog.disableIndexing`: _Boolean_, Disable indexing
 - `systemverilog.excludeIndexing`: _String_, Exclude files from indexing based on glob
 - `systemverilog.forceFastIndexing`: _Boolean_, Use fast regular expression parsing
-- `enableIncrementalIndexing`: _Boolean_, Enable incremental indexation as files are opened
+- `systemverilog.enableIncrementalIndexing`: _Boolean_, Enable incremental indexation as files are opened
 - `systemverilog.parallelProcessing`: _Integer_, Number of files to process in parallel during indexing
 - `systemverilog.forceFastIndexing`: _Boolean_, force indexer to bo basic parsing.
 Good for when the extension takes too long to initialize.
 - `systemverilog.enableIncrementalIndexing`: _Boolean_, Enable incremental indexation as you open files.